 1. Smart Searching

-To find general research information, typing the most relevant words into a search engine such as Google is the best place to start.
+To find general research information, typing the most relevant words into a search engine like Google is the best place to start.
 For example, if your child is looking for information about the solar system, she can begin by simply typing in “solar system.”
 Typing in a second word or phrase associated with the initial one and placing a hyphen between the two (solar system – planets) can help to narrow the search.
 For very specific information, try putting a phrase in quotations, such as “distance around the sun.”
 Familiarize your children with other search tools, too.
 Online phone directories, map databases, and dictionaries can turn up specific types of information more quickly and efficiently than a big search engine like Google.
-For a more kid-focused experience, you might try the search tools at Ask Kids and Kid Zui.

 2. Identifying Quality Web Sites